adamfredie/adamfredie.github.io/about.md

 ### - About Me #

-I am only a front-end developer for the coming months.
-After that I will hopefully be a full stack developer and a decent clojure programmer.
+I am a front-end developer and will hopefully be a full stack developer quite soon.

 I am 22 and pursuing a B.E in Computer Sciences.
 I grew up in Srinagar, Kashmir and currently live in Chandigarh